So you’re thinking of building your own website.

 When should I do this?

-The chances are, you’re faffing around trying to make your existing site better.
+The chances are, you’re faffing around trying to figure out the tools you need to do this yourself, or trying to make your existing site better.
 Many people don’t even realise how much time they’re spending trying to find their way around it.

 There’s never been a better time to work through a program which will show you step-by-step how to create a website from scratch, which you can manage with confidence forever!